LogoLogo

 • In the UpaFibonacci.sol smart contract, a verifyFibonacci function is provided.
 However, unlike the workflow above, the Groth16 proof is not submitted to this contract.
 Rather, this function only takes in the public inputs and calls into the UPAVerfier contract to check whether a Groth16 proof corresponding to these public inputs and the SP1 Groth16 circuit have been aggregated by the UPA system.

-• A shell script showing the end-end-end flow is provided.
+• A showing the end-end-end flow is provided.
 In this script:

 • A UPAVerifier contract is deployed to a local hardhat node.